What to Pack for East Timor

 May, June, July, August, September, October

-Days are sunny and less humid.
+Days are sunnier and less humid.
 Focus on sun protection.
-Evenings can be cool in the mountains—pack a light layer.
-Rain is rare but possible.
+Evenings, in the highlands, can be cool, so a light sweater is advised.
+Layer smart.

 Wet Season